Snapper Carr: Encountering the Hourman android

-Young Justice
+Helping Young Justice

-The character of Snapper Carr has a major recurring role in the comic book Young Justice.
-The T-shirt running gag begun in Hourman continues in Young Justice.

-Young Justice is a group of superheroes composed of teenagers and young adults.
-Initially, the group was mentored by Red Tornado, but in Young Justice #38, Impulse (Bart Allen) decides to leave the group to live a life away from super-heroics.
+The character of Snapper Carr has a major recurring role in the comic book Young Justice, a group consisting of teenagers and young adults.
+Initially, the group is mentored by Red Tornado, but in Young Justice #38, Impulse (Bart Allen) decides to leave the group to live a life away from super-heroics.
 Robin (Tim Drake) resigns, too, feeling no one trusts him.
 Wonder Girl (Cassie Sandsmark) asks Red Tornado for help, and he persuades Snapper Carr to provide daily oversight of the group.
 Snapper Carr appears irregularly over the remaining publication history of Young Justice.
-He appeared in issues #39, #40, and #41, but not in issues #42, #43, #44, or #45.
-Snapper reappeared in issues #46 and #47, but wasn't in issue #48.
-He returned in issue #49, did not appear in issue #50, and returned again in issue #51.
-Snapper Carr appeared in the remaining issues of Young Justice, which ended its publication run with issue #55.

 During and after Snapper Carr's run in Young Justice, the character appeared in cameos three times in other comic books.
 The first appearance was when he attended Green Arrow's funeral.
 The second appearance showed him hanging out with the Justice League during a meeting with the Avengers from Marvel Comics.
 The third appearance was when he attended Green Arrow's wedding to Black Canary.
 In this last outing, Snapper's invitation to the wedding is stolen and restolen by a host of villains, but Snapper manages to attend the event all the same.
 (Note: A clue to Snapper Carr's intelligence is given in this comic one-off.
 Previously, Green Arrow was shown to be sympathetic to Snapper, and advised him to forgive himself for betraying the Justice League.
 Now, Green Arrow is shown to consider Snapper to be an idiot.
 His statement, he tells Black Canary, is not meant as a cruel put-down but as an honest assessment of Snapper's intelligence.)

-Checkmate
+Working for Checkmate

 DC Comics rebooted their comic universe in 1985 and 1986 in the crossover event Crisis on Infinite Earths, again in Zero Hour: Crisis in Time in 1994, then in Infinite Crisis in 2005 and 2006, in Final Crisis in 2008, in Flashpoint and "The New 52" in 2011.
 The initial reboot was intended to resolve continuity problems which had crept into the DC Comics universe over the past 50 years, and the subsequent reboots were to correct problems created by Crisis on Infinite Earths.
 (Note: Flashpoint and "The New 52" have been called a "soft reboots", because most of the changes wrought were minor in nature.
 The purpose of Flashpoint and "The New 52" were to allow DC Comics writers to ignore the continuity of the past 60 years, if they chose, in order to make each superhero and their stories more accessible to new readers.)